What’s Sound and Music Computing?#

 What music background is required?#

 There are no specific music pre-requisites, and we will teach any musical concepts required from the ground up.
-Although some music experience is useful, we use musical concepts that are not taught in a standard music curriculum.
+Although some music experience is useful, we use musical concepts that are often not taught in a standard music curriculum.

 What computing background is required?#